THE PALOUSE is Eastern Washington’s most scenic centerpiece, expansive, colorful and rich in historic detail.

 You will not need your own vehicle during the workshop unless you want to explore on your own during free time.
 Participants often make arrangements to carpool to Pullman, stopping along the way with spontaneity and arriving on time by 2:30 latest.
 I can furnish ideas on stops.

 • If you choose to camp or reside in a BnB nearby our hotel, contact Dave well before booking so we can release your hotel room.

 • Fully-equipped RV camper camping overnight in the Hilltop Inn lot is possible with permission you must obtain in advance and also inform Dave.
 Note that all trailers and most RVs are prohibited on unpaved agricultural roads.
 As we travel together, the fewer vehicles, the smoother the workshop!

 Physical: Participants must be able to get in and out of a multi-seat van without mechanical assistance.
 This tour is mostly drive-up access or within 50 yards of subjects, and hiking beyond that is optional.
 Those with severe allergies and adverse response to heat should bring sufficient supplements or medications.
 We’ll have a ZOOM meeting for general info, trip prep, itinerary and other recommendations.
 You’ll get our trip plan and maps when you arrive.

 Where and when do we meet?
 Fully-registered participants first meet online via ZOOM ( May 13 at 7pm ) to discuss the workshop and handle questions.
 Then, on June 11, we meet promptly at 3:30pm in the Coast Hilltop Inn lobby for a greeting and mandatory orientation.
 Check-in time is 2:30pm.
 We leave soon after orientation to grab a meal to-go and head out to shoot!
 Be fully checked in, rested and ready to explore with us!

 Choose your options for workshop and discounted lodging:

 $1495.00 – Full workshop with discounted single motel room and continental breakfast.

 Email Dave with any questions.
-This workshop is almost full so it is advised to reserve ASAP with your Deposit or to save time, pay in Full.
+This workshop will be full so it is advised to reserve ASAP with your Deposit or to save time, pay in Full.